-3DP technology is applicable for pharmaceutical industry, because of its personalized and highly customized manufacturing ability [92].
-3DP technology could be applied to patient-friendly drug development by adjusting drug dose, shape, flavor, and mining release patterns to meet the individual need, showing a great potential in the pharmaceutical industry [76].
+3DP technology is applicable for pharmaceutical industry, because of its personalized and highly customized manufacturing ability [69].
+3DP technology could be applied to patient-friendly drug development by adjusting drug dose, shape, flavor, and mining release patterns to meet the individual need, showing a great potential in the pharmaceutical industry [70].

-Rodríguez-Pombo et al group successfully prepared printlets (pills) containing paracetamol within 7-17 s using a volumetric printer, for the first time [93].
+Goyanes et al group successfully prepared printlets (pills) containing paracetamol within 7-17 s using a volumetric printer, for the first time [71].
 It is the fastest way to produce personalized oral pills so far.
-The printing system could divide a light source into three propagation paths and spread it into the resin container bottle to cure the pill in 10 s (figures 9(A) and (B)).
-The images of six pills: PW90-10, PW65-35, PW35-65, PP90-10, PP65-35, PP35-65 were shown in figure 9(C).
-Then the x-ray micro-CT
+The printing system could divide a light source into three propagation paths and spread it into the resin container bottle to cure the pill in 10 s (figure 9 (A) and figure 9 (B)).
+The images of six pills: PW90-10, PW65-35, PW35-65, PP90-10, PP65-35, PP35-65 were shown in Figure 9 (C).
+Then the X-ray micro-CT images of different pills (figure 9 (D)) and environmental scanning electron microscope (ESEM) images of cross sections of different pills after all processing steps were observed (figure 9 (E)).
+VBP offers a fast way of pharmaceutical development and drug testing, showing unique advantage in personalized medication [72]-[74].